awhitney42/YumYumDonut/README.md

 **Line 10 Subroutine - Move A Sprite Based on Current Sprite Position and Movement Amount**

+All of the sprite movement is performed by the 10th and final line of the program.
+This subroutine is called by line 3 at least once per program loop, and the changing **j** and **d** values are used to specify which sprite to move, which direction to move it, and by what amount.

 `10 x=peek(v+(j-int(j/2)*2))+d:x=x-int((x)/239)*239:pokev+j,x:j=int(j/2)*2:return`

+This may seem like magic, but the BASIC code here is actually quite simple and works well combined with the **j** and **d** calculations in lines 3 and 4.

+The first statement `x = peek(v + (j - INT(j / 2) * j)) + d` calculates the new coordinate to use when moving the sprite.

+The coordinates of the current position of both sprites are as follows:

+- X position of Sprite 0 is v + 0
+- Y position of Sprite 0 is v + 1
+- X position of Sprite 1 is v + 2
+- Y position of Sprite 1 is v + 3

+For the first time this sub gets called from line 3 when the joystick has been pushed, the value of **j** will be based on the joystick position:

+- INT((1 - 1) / 2) = **0 (Left)**
+- INT((2 - 1) / 2) = **0 (Right)**
+- INT((3 - 1) / 2) = **1 (Down)**
+- INT((4 - 1) / 2) = **1 (Up)**

+So, using this value of **j**, the following coordinates will be PEEKed:

+- j = 0 : PEEK(v + 0) : Joystick pushed Left or Right - X coordinate of Sprite 0 (panda)
+- j = 1 : PEEK(v + 1) : Joystick pushed Up or Down - Y coordinate of Sprite 0 (panda)

+At the end of the expression in this statement, the value of **d** is adding to this coordinate value.
+If you recall from line 4, **d** will be either a positive or negative value (to move Up or Left for a negative value, Down or Right for a positive value) plus some random fraction multipled by 37.
+So, at the end of this statement, **x** will be a coordinate that will move the sprite either up or down by a certain amount if the joystick was pushed in the up or down directions, or left or right by that amount if the joystick was pushed in those directions.

+The next statement `x = x - int((x) /239) * 239` or `x = x MOD 239` adjusts the destination coordinate using the modulus operator to make sure it doesn't land outside the bounds of the screen coordinates.
+This allows the sprite to enter the far side of the screen, Pac Man style, if it exits the other side and thereby avoids crashing the program.

 ### BASIC 10Liner Contest Rules